idrkanywayy/AI-Daydream-The-Clark-Metric/README.md

 Not this time.

-8. Jesus as the Correction of the Arrow
+Jesus as the Correction of the path

 In this thought experiment, Jesus matters deeply.